Skip to main content

 Biodiversity is simply the variety of lifeforms that exist on our planet.
 Not just plants, animals, insects, and fungi, but also the bacteria and microorganisms that are often invisible to the naked eye.
 Although it is estimated there are approximately 8.7 million species on the planet, we have only formally described approximately 1.2 million.

-The biodiversity of life interacts in complex ways, and as there is such little we know, we can’t fully comprehend how intertwined all life forms are.
-All we know is that there is a delicate balance and every living organism has an effect on the world, especially the impacts human activities have on the rest of life.
+The biodiversity of life interacts in complex ways.
+As there is such little we know, we can’t fully comprehend how intertwined all life forms are.
+All we know is that there is a delicate balance and every living organism has an effect on the world, especially human activities.
 Biodiversity is being threatened by unsustainable agricultural practices, pollution, habitat fragmentation, urbanisation, climate change and over-exploitation of our natural resources.

 “Awareness is the greatest agent for change”.